Strong import demand from China is helping sustain Australian beef prices as the ongoing drought continues to prune national cattle numbers.

 Rabobank believed Chinese beef prices would remain strong, supported by higher pig prices and increased beef consumption.

-Pork prices were expected to increase substantially in the second half of 2019 as a result of reduced pork supply following pig culling due to African swine flu (ASF) across China.
+Pork prices were expected to increase substantially in the second half of 2019 as a result of reduced pork supply following pig culling due to African swine fever (ASF) across China.

 Mr Gidley-Baird said some consumers were concerned about ASF which would lift demand for beef.